Fastlane (2021): Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Universal Championship against Daniel Bryan with Edge as the special guest enforcer.
 In the climax, Bryan accidentally incapacitated the referee, after which, Reigns performed a Spear on Bryan, which prompted Edge to take over as the official.
 While Bryan applied the Yes!
 Lock on Reigns, Jey Uso entered the ring and performed a superkick on Edge and Bryan, after which, Jey retrieved a steel chair.
 As Jey attempted to attack Bryan, Bryan countered and attacked Jey with the chair.
 Bryan tried to attack Reigns with the chair, however, Reigns ducked and Bryan accidentally struck Edge.
 As Bryan then applied the Yes!
 Lock on Reigns once again, Reigns visibly tapped out, however, there was no referee to notice and in response, an enraged Edge attacked both Bryan and Reigns with the steel chair before departing backstage.
 A second referee came down and Reigns pinned Bryan to retain the title.

 Aftermath

+In October 2021, WWE revealed their PPV calendar for 2022 and Fastlane was not included.
+While there had been a to be announced event for February, this event was later revealed as Elimination Chamber.
+After a two-year hiatus, Fastlane was reinstated for 2023, but for October, subsequently dropping its "Road to WrestleMania" theme.